Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe. A quick meal you can whip up in just 20 minutes!

 Salmon Fried Rice Recipe

 My latest fried rice obsession is a bowl of salmon fried rice.
-Leftover salmon and rice with veggies, and some simple spices come together for one delicious and easy lunch or dinner!
+Leftover salmon and rice – with veggies, and some simple spices come together for one delicious and easy lunch or dinner!

 ingredients in this recipe

-In a pinch, I’ll use pre seasoned salmon fillets that I can add to a skillet while I prep everything else.
-But any leftover salmon will do for this rice dish.
+In a pinch, I’ll use pre-seasoned salmon fillets that I can add to a skillet while I prep everything else.
+But any leftover salmon will do for this salmon egg fried rice dish.
+The best part about this simple recipe is you can use any leftover veggies you have on hand, but here’s a classic rundown:

-- leftover white rice. cold.
+- leftover white rice cold rice. any rice is fine.

-- butter. or ghee for flavor and to help crisp up the rice.
+- butter: or ghee for flavor, and to help crisp up the rice.

-- Frozen peas and carrots.
-You can buy a combo mixed bag, or separate.
+- Frozen peas and carrots: You can buy a combo mixed bag, or separate.
 You can add the frozen veggies straight from the bag and into your skillet or wok.

-- sesame oil. to finish at the end, for flavor.
+- sesame oil: to finish at the end, for flavor.

 - green onions.
 For garnish at the end.